640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 This test looks for certain antibodies in your blood that may mean you have celiac disease, an autoimmune disease.

 If you have celiac disease, your immune system responds abnormally to a protein called gluten.
 Gluten is found in wheat, barley, and rye products.
 Your body makes antibodies to the gluten called endomysial antibodies (EMA).
 These autoantibodies cause intestinal swelling and, if undetected, can damage the intestinal walls, including the lining of your small intestine.
 They can also keep your body from fully absorbing nutrients from food.
 Chronic swelling and increasing damage to the small intestine leads to malnutrition, among other problems.

-You may have this test if your doctor suspects that you have celiac disease.
+You may have this test if your healthcare provider suspects that you have celiac disease.
 Signs and symptoms of celiac disease include:

 Repeated abdominal (belly) pain and bloating

 Excessive intestinal gas

 Mood disorders, including depression

 In children, signs and symptoms may also include: